 The NVM Update Tool runs from a Command-Line Interface (CLI).
 There are optional CLI attributes for specific tasks and are recommended for advanced users only.
 As CLI syntax, the NVM Update Tool can be scripted to run across large environments.
 An example of the update syntax is as follows:

 '''

-nvmupdate64e - command syntax
+nvmupdatew64e.exe - command syntax

-nvmupdate64e -l fileoutput.txt - command with optional attribute
+nvmupdatew64e.exe -l fileoutput.txt - command with optional attribute

 '''

 Note: For assistance with optional CLI attributes, contact your Intel Representative.